aktin/aktin-github-scripts/README.md

-## aktin-github-actions
+## aktin-github-scripts
-This repository contains a collection of custom GitHub Actions to automate various tasks and workflows.
-These actions can be used in your GitHub workflows to streamline your development and deployment processes.
+This repository contains a collection of custom GitHub Actions and Github Workflows to automate various tasks.
+These scripts can be used in your GitHub repository to streamline your development and deployment processes.

+### Folder Structure:

+- **workflows/**: Contains reusable GitHub workflow files.
+- **actions/**: Contains custom actions, each in its own subfolder.

 ### Actions:

-- python-ql : Performs linting, code formatting, security scanning, and custom integration testing for Python projects.
+- **python-ql**: Performs linting, code formatting, security scanning, and custom integration testing for Python projects.

-### Usage:
+#### Usage:

 To use any of the actions in your GitHub workflows, you can reference this repository and the specific action within your workflow YAML file.